Masters Entry Tests | FindAMasters.com

 There are quite a few different entry tests you might be required to take as part of a Masters application.
 If you’re applying for a programme in a different language to your native tongue, you may have to take a language test to prove your proficiency.
 It’s also common for entry requirements for Masters in Business and related subjects to involve graduate entry tests like the GMAT.

-IELTS - A Guide for International Masters Students
+IELTS for a Masters - A Guide for International Students

 Applying for an English-taught course and need to prove your language skills?
-Our guide to IELTS covers everything students need to know about this English language test, from minimum scores and exam structure to typical fees.
+Our guide to IELTS covers everything students need to know including which IELTS you should take for a Masters, minimum scores, exam structure and typical fees.

 Read more